Sport in Bahrain: Brave Combat Federation

-BRAVE Combat Federation was established on 23 September 2016 by Sheikh Khalid bin Hamad Al Khalifa.
-The organization based in Bahrain has showcased 58 events to date, in 26 different countries around the world, including five of its best shows taking place in the Kingdom itself.
+KHK MMA Fight Team

-Since its inception, the promotion has been known for empowering the sport throughout the world, mixing local fighters with international stars in all the territories it lands, as well as collaborating with local federations and organizations towards the empowerment of the sport at a local level.
+KHK MMA Fight Team featured fighters from multiple promotions including Khabib Nurmagomedov, Frankie Edgar, Jose Torres, Muhammad Mokaev, Hamza Kooheji, Shamil Gaziev and James Gallagher.
+Apart from professional MMA, athletes from KHK MMA also competes in International Mixed Martial Arts Federation championships representing the Kingdom of Bahrain, ranking first in the Senior National Team Rankings.

 Equestrianism

 Equestrian sports are one of the most popular sports in the country.
 Horse riding is governed by the Bahrain Royal Equestrian and Endurance Federation (BREEF) which was founded in 2003, having replaced the previous governing body, the Bahrain Equestrian Association.
 The BREEF is headquartered in the town of Awali, south of the capital Manama.
 The first ever Endurance racing started on 7 October 2004 with the grand event, of a distance of 120 km, being held on 7 December that year.
 In 2005, the 'World Championship for Juniors and Young Riders' race was held in Bahrain, attracting international riders and attention.

 Bahrain has been a member of the International Equestrian Federation since 1985, a member of the Asian Equestrian Association since 1989 and a member of the Pan-Arab Equestrian Federation since 1990.

 The kingdom is home to multiple training stables.